tum-esi/CATI/README.md

 Models:
 1. YOLOv10 (https://github.com/THU-MIG/yolov10)

+### Update December 2025

+A prototype of CATI object detection model for edge devices is available in [`hailo_ai_accelerator`](./hailo_ai_accelerator/).
+Please check the [Readme](./hailo_ai_accelerator/README.md) for further information.

-Software was originally created by Maximilian Mittmann
+Software was originally created by Maximilian Mittmann.
+The adaptions for the [Hailo AI accelerator](./hailo_ai_accelerator/) were originally created by Shashank Simha Mysore Ramesh.